 Most people have two kidneys, which sit deep in the abdomen (behind the liver and intestines) in the small of the back, either side of the spine.

-Shaped like a bean, each kidney weighs anywhere between 40 grams to 190 grams depending on gender and can very between left and right kidney.
+Shaped like a bean, each kidney weighs anywhere between 40 grams to 190 grams depending on gender and can vary between left and right kidney.
 A kidney is about 10-15cms long.

 Many people are able to lead healthy and active lives with just one functioning kidney.
 Some may have been born with one kidney, others may have had a kidney removed due to illness or injury and some people may have donated one of their kidneys to someone with kidney failure (in a kidney transplant operation).

 The kidneys have a number of important functions:

 - Their main job is to filter the blood to remove ‘waste products’ that the body doesn’t need, and to keep the amount of water in the body constant.
 The excess fluid and the waste products form urine.

 - They also secrete a number of essential hormones which:

 - help to regulate blood pressure by sending out signals to other parts of the body that control blood vessel contraction